 Let’s now also review a figure from the paper which presents the MoE layer.
 Since this is from before the Transformers era, the model used here is a recurrent language model.

 At the bottom we can see the input to the MoE layer which is provided from the previous layer.
 The input first passes via the gating network which decides which experts should process the input.
-We see that there are n experts and that two of them were chosen.
+We observe that there are n experts and we use two of them.

 Weighted Sum Of The Experts Output

 Another role of the gating network is not only to decide which experts to use, but also to determine the weight of each expert output.
-Finally, we can see that the outputs from the chosen experts are combined together, based on the gating network output, which gives us a weighted sum of the experts outputs, which is forwarded to the next model layer.
+Finally, we combine the chosen experts’ outputs based on the gating network output.
+This combination creates a weighted sum of the experts’ outputs, which we then forward to the next model layer.

 Final Note About Training